 Our customer has the choice of what data to record.
 You can and should exclude any Personally Identifiable Information (PII) of the user.

 We provide various client-side API enabling you to block sensitive views to prevent tracking user information.

 Data is encrypted at rest using AES-256 encryption algorithm.
-Data is encrypted end-to-end between the user's device and AWS and Google Cloud platform using SSL.
+Data is encrypted end-to-end between the user's device and AWS (Amazon Web Service) using SSL.

 Every protected object is encrypted with a unique encryption key.
 This object key itself is then encrypted with a regularly rotated master key.
 Additional security is provided by storing the encrypted data and encryption keys in different hosts.

-All data collected is physically hosted with Amazon Web Services and Google Cloud in their data center in North Virginia USA.
+All data collected is physically hosted with Amazon Web Services in their data center in North Virginia USA.

-- Instances running on the same physical machine are isolated from each other via the Xen hypervisor (AWS) and KVM hypervisor (Google Cloud).
+- Instances running on the same physical machine are isolated from each other via the Xen hypervisor (AWS).